raydac/gosdk-wrapper-maven-plugin/README.md

 and deploy of projects.

 During build you can see a lot of notifications from standard plugins provided by packaging, they know nothing about Go, so you can just move their execution into `none` phase by execution id.
+Also you can use just `pom` packaging instead of `jar` packaging.
 For instance

 ```xml